 Division of labour

 Breaking production down into functional tasks and then allocating those tasks to the worker or group of workers that are best equipped to most suitability undertake the task efficiently.
-When applied on an international level, division of labour means that countries usually produce what they are best equipped to produce, and may contribute only a small parts to finished products sold in global markets.
+When applied on an international level, division of labour means that countries usually produce what they are best equipped to produce, and may contribute only a small part to finished products sold in global markets.
 For example, an IPhone's software is produced in the US, the microchip in Taiwan, the cases in China, etc.

 Given that each worker, or each producer, or each business is best equipped to produce an outcome, it makes sense that they specialize in that role to enhance and keep their comparative advantage.
 The more you enhance your advantage by specializing the better off you are because you reduce the risk of competition taking over and the consumers are better off because you become more efficient at your specialization, often lowering the cost of your good or service.